sanjanastyles/Amazon-clone/readme.md

 You should see the following </br>
 ![img](https://cdn.discordapp.com/attachments/947060629066354689/999316178239496352/unknown.png)

 and after you into the directory type `npm start` and hit enter.
+Runs the app in the development mode.
+Open http://localhost:3000 to view it in your browser.
+The page will reload when you make changes.
+You may also see any lint errors in the console.

 I am using firebase.com to host my clone site. `Create console` and `create project` after the project is created we click the following button.
 Also run `npm i firebase` in your terminal.</br>
 ![img](https://cdn.discordapp.com/attachments/947060629066354689/999319460601139210/unknown.png)